rtakatsky/rtakatsky.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Just started as a research fellow at AI Alingment Network (ALIGN)!
+Just started as a research fellow at AI Alignment Network (ALIGN)!